w3c/secure-payment-confirmation/scope.md

 * This is a "1 click" flow: the "Buy" button.

-### Authentication by bank after redirect
+### Authentication by Relying Party after redirect

-* Alice has enrolled her authenticator with her bank.
+* Alice has enrolled her authenticator with a Relying Party (e.g. her bank)
-* While Alice is shopping on a merchant site, the merchant redirects her to her bank site to authenticate.
+* While Alice is shopping on a merchant site, the merchant redirects her to the Relying Party site to authenticate.
-* The bank invokes SPC using the previously enrolled authenticator.
+* The Relying Party invokes SPC using the previously enrolled authenticator.

 ### Web Authentication enrollment

 * Alice has received a roaming FIDO authenticator from her bank which has pre-enrolled credentials for her online banking account.
 * Alice visits the bank with her desktop browser and authenticates with her roaming FIDO authenticator.
 The bank prompts Alice to use her platform authenticator for re-authentication and to use her platform authenticator for streamlined checkout.
 * Alice thus uses her roaming FIDO authenticator to provision her platform authenticator for SPC.
 * A month later Alice drops her phone in the river.
-She uses her roaming authenticator to log into the bank from her phone and repeats the same process to provision the platform authenticator in her phone.
+She uses her roaming authenticator to log into the bank from her phone and repeats the same process to provision the platform authenticator in her new phone.

 Note: See related FIDO discussions on session binding assurances.